More Information on Our Groups: DBT, EMDR, KAP, Asexual and more

 - Click here for Availability & Next Steps to Book

-Caren Holmes LMSW (they, them, theirs) Psychotherapist
+Caren Holmes, LMSW (they, them) Psychotherapist

-Caren embraces anti-oppressive, anti-carceral practices supporting clients to explore their histories, patterns, desires, and sociopolitical realities.
-Outside of psychotherapy, Caren has a background in abolitionist, anti-imperialist, and feminist organizing.
+Outside of psychotherapy, Caren has a background in abolitionist, anti-imperialist and feminist community organizing.
 They received their MSW from CUNY’s Silberman School of Social Work during which time they worked in community mental health settings.
 They have a BA in Gender Studies from the College of Wooster and an MA in Postcolonial Studies from SOAS University of London.

 EDUCATION